 - Damage to the nervous system

-You should avoid taking sage tea if you're pregnant, since it may induce your menstrual period and cause miscarriage.
+You should avoid taking sage tea if you’re pregnant, since it may induce your menstrual period and cause miscarriage.
 It may also reduce the milk supply of breastfeeding women.
-If you have hormone-sensitive illness, such as breast cancer and endometriosis, do not drink sage tea as well, since it has an estrogen-like effect on the body, which may worsen your condition.35
+If you have a hormone-sensitive illness, such as breast cancer or endometriosis, do not drink sage tea, since it has an estrogen-like effect on the body, which may worsen your condition.36

 Take It Easy on the Sage Tea